 NOAA Custom Chart is an application that enables boaters to define the scale and paper size of custom-made nautical charts centered on a position of their choosing.
 Once the functionality of this prototype is fully developed, NOAA Custom Chart will be an easy way for boaters to create a paper or digital back-up for the electronic chart system or other GPS-enabled chart display that they are using on board.

 The United States Coast Pilot® expands on the information on nautical charts and provides sailing directions for U.S. coastal and intracoastal waterways and the Great Lakes.
 Within its nine volumes of supplemental information, the Coast Pilot provides information from channel and wharf descriptions to weather and ice conditions.
 Coast Pilot updates are continually posted on its website.

 On the water and need information in near real-time?
-NOAA's nowCOAST, a web mapping portal, provides access to observations, forecasts, imagery, and geo-referenceed layers for all regions of the U.S. NowCOAST is updated at regular intervals throughout the day so boaters can stay aware of the ever-changing environment.
+NOAA's nowCOAST™, a web mapping portal, provides access to observations, forecasts, imagery, and geo-referenceed layers for all regions of the U.S. NowCOAST is updated at regular intervals throughout the day so boaters can stay aware of the ever-changing environment.

 Understanding nautical charts is critical to navigating waterways.
 The U.S. Chart No. 1 provides descriptions for the symbols, abbreviations, and terms found on both paper and electronic navigational charts.

 It’s fun to learn the history of where you’re sailing, and studying old charts sometimes reveal histories you never suspected.
-Our Historical Map & Chart Collection has over 35,000 images, covering offshore and onshore sites.
+Our Historical Map & Chart Collection has more than 35,000 images, covering offshore and onshore sites.
 They include some of the nation’s earliest nautical charts, bathymetric maps, city plans, and even a special collection of Civil War maps, charts and sketches.